Mineral SPF 40 with niacinamide, squalane, and hyaluronic acid for dewy, skin-like coverage that blurs pores and fine lines.

 BareMinerals Complexion Rescue Tinted Moisturizer SPF 30 review

-The finish is naturally radiant without crossing into ultra-dewy, especially if you buff it in with a brush or sponge.
-Compared with Ilia and Saie, Complexion Rescue is easier to build up in layers without caking, so it can replace your everyday foundation on many days.
-The downside is that the tube can go quickly if you like fuller coverage, and on very sensitive or eczema-prone skin, Tower 28 SunnyDays may still feel calmer.
+The finish is naturally radiant without looking overly glossy, especially when applied with a brush or sponge.
+Compared with Ilia and Saie, it is easier to build without looking heavy, so it can often take the place of a light everyday foundation.
+The tradeoff is that you may go through the tube faster if you prefer more coverage, and very reactive skin may still do better with Tower 28.

 How to choose a clean tinted moisturizer that actually suits your skin

-Start with your skin type.
-If you are dry or your skin looks dull by midday, reach for richer, dewier formulas like Ilia Super Serum Skin Tint or Saie Slip Tint that are packed with humectants and oils.
-If you are combination or slightly oily, Tower 28 SunnyDays or BareMinerals Complexion Rescue will typically sit better and require fewer touch-ups.
+Start with finish and skin type.
+If your skin is dry, dull, or tight by midday, richer and dewier formulas like Ilia Super Serum Skin Tint and Saie Slip Tint are usually the most flattering.
+If you are combination or a bit oily, Tower 28 SunnyDays and BareMinerals Complexion Rescue often wear more evenly and need fewer touch-ups.

 Application tips for a polished, real-skin finish